wxWidgets/wxWidgets/docs/uwp/install.md

 TO VERIFY:
 - Do specify DCMAKE_SYSTEM_NAME et DCMAKE_SYSTEM_VERSION is really necessary?
 - Didnt found how to disable /ZW (Windows Runtime Compilation) from Cmake.
 Is it ok to have it ON?
+- How to generate the Nuget stuff import from Cmake?
+See a VS generated WinRT vcxproj for reference.